sinoru/patron-media-collector/README.md

 # PatronMediaCollector

-A WebExtension for downloading all media from pixiv FANBOX, Patreon, etc at once.
+A WebExtension for downloading all media from pixiv FANBOX, Patreon, etc at one click.

 ![Preview](./previews/Safari.png)